Geo-NI: Geometry-aware Neural Interpolation for Light Field Rendering: Related Work

-Researchers also focus on training a deep neural network to directly inference the densely-sampled LF from the low angular resolution input~\cite{LFCNN,WuEPICNN2018,YeungECCV2018,zhu2019revisiting}.
-We term this kind of approaches as Neural Interpolation (NI) since they regard the reconstruction as a learning-based interpolation problem of the missing pixels (samples) without exploiting scene geometry.
-An initial work by Yoon~\emph{et al}.~\cite{LFCNN} first interpolates the low angular resolution LF with bicubic operation, then employs a convolutional network to refine the reconstructed LF.
-For explicitly handling the aliasing effects, Wu \emph{et al}.~\cite{WuEPICNN2018} proposed a ``blur-restoration-deblur'' framework that first suppresses the high frequency components in the spatial dimension and then restores them via a non-blind deconvolution.
+Researchers also focus on training a deep neural network to directly infer the densely-sampled LF from the low angular resolution input~\cite{LFCNN,WuEPICNN2018,YeungECCV2018,zhu2019revisiting}.
+We term such approaches as Neural Interpolation (NI) since they regard the reconstruction as a learning-based interpolation problem of the missing pixels (samples) without exploiting scene geometry.
+An initial work by Yoon~\emph{et al}.~\cite{LFCNN} first interpolates the low angular resolution LF with the bicubic operation, then employs a convolutional network to refine the reconstructed LF.
+For explicitly handling the aliasing effects, Wu \emph{et al}.~\cite{WuEPICNN2018} proposed a ``blur-restoration-deblur'' framework that first suppresses the high-frequency components in the spatial dimension and then restores them via a non-blind deconvolution.
+Li \emph{et al}.~\cite{Li2023DenseLF} proposed a novel epipolar focus spectrum representation, and applied a network to eliminate the aliasing frequencies in the Fourier domain.
 Wang \textit{et al.}~\cite{wang2020high} applied 3D convolution layers to reconstruct the two angular dimensions of the input LF sequentially.
-However, the small perception range, i.e., receptive filed~\cite{Long2014Do,zhou2015object}, impedes the networks to capture long-term correspondences in the input LF, resulting limited performances.
+However, the small perception range, i.e., receptive field~\cite{Long2014Do,zhou2015object}, impedes the networks to capture long-term correspondences in the input LF, resulting in limited performances.